 - Yogurt: Mix 1 tablespoon of ground flax seed into yogurt with fruits, nuts, and honey.

 - Smoothies: Add 1 tablespoon whole or ground flax to any smoothie recipe.
 Use it as a topping for smoothie bowls.

 - Salads: Sprinkle on salads for a nutty twist.
 You can also mix flax into salad dressings.

 - Sauces: Add to condiments like ketchup, mayonnaise, or mustard.

 - Chicken or fish: Coat lean meats with a mixture of ground flax and spices.
 Bake and enjoy.

-- Pasta: Toss into both hot and cold salads.
+- Pasta: Toss flax seeds into both hot and cold pasta dishes and salads.

 - Meatballs or burgers: Replace the breadcrumbs with ground flax and spices.

 For more options, take flax seed oil.
 It’s available in convenient liquid and pill forms, so you don’t have to grind anything up.
 Flax oil also has the same nutritional impact as ground flax, so it can be a part of your weight loss plan.7

 To use flax seed oil, mix it into salad dressings and pasta.
 But don’t heat it up while cooking food.
 Flax oil has a low boiling point, so heat will make it go rancid.